Status of procurement project NIRD2020 as of December 2020

-The planning phase of the NIRD2020 project has produced a detailed mapping of the needs of the users with regards to present and future needs for storage and storage services.
+The planning phase of the NIRD2020 project has produced a detailed mapping of the needs of the users with regard to present and future needs for storage and storage services.
 Starting from this analysis, we have been contacting several storage providers to do an exploration of the market.
-The storage companies where selected from to the magic quadrant for primary storage of the Gartner evaluation from 2019, according to the user’s requirements.
+The storage companies were selected from to the magic quadrant for primary storage of the Gartner evaluation from 2019, according to the user’s requirements.

 One objective for this status report is to inform all the possible interested vendors about the process and disseminate the same information to everyone, including the vendors who have not been directly contacted.